Botanical Artist and Illustrator

 Contemporary Botanical Illustration

-I currently exhibit with the Open Eye Gallery in Edinburgh.
-I also show with the VAS and SSA Opens, at various botanical art societies and I am a graduate of the Diploma in Botanical Illustration from the Royal Botanic Garden Edinburgh, I have an RHS gold medal, a BISCOT gold medal.
+I currently exhibit with the Open Eye Gallery in Edinburgh and Mor Studio, in Nunnington, North Yorkshire.
+I also show with the VAS and SSA Opens, at various botanical art societies and I am a graduate of the Diploma in Botanical Illustration from the Royal Botanic Garden Edinburgh, I have an RHS gold medal, a BISCOT gold medal and my work is in the Hunt Institute of Botanical Documentation in Pittsburgh, Pennsylvania.

 I am interested in connecting and working with botanists, horticulturalists, environmental scientists, botanical artists and illustrators and other artists, and in taking on commission work.
 I am also looking forward to the new projects on my ever growing to do list; some more ink work, watercolour and recently I have been delving into printmaking.